johnalison/WorkingPhilosophy/Lists.md

 - What if nothing needs to be changed ?
 - What are the relevant priors?
 - What would have to be true for this to be right ?
+> Is this one of the unnecessary things?

 # Things I've started and stopped